afrostalin/VideoPluginExample/README.md

 # VideoPluginExample
-This is an example of a project to study CryVideoPlugin
+This is an example of a project to study CryVideoPlayer plugin

 # How use it
 * You need installed CRYENGINE 5.4 for open this project